-Organic fertilizer supports natural lawn care by adding nutrients to the soil in a way that promotes good soil health and structure.
-Organic fertilizers are derived from plant and animal sources.
+Organic fertilizers, on the other hand, almost always include nutrients beyond N, P, and K. These fertilizers, which are derived from plant and animal sources, release nutrients slowly to feed the grass while promoting soil health.
 Popular plant sources for organic fertilizers include alfalfa, cottonseed meal, and seaweed.
 Animal sources include bone meal, bat guano, and manure from chickens, cows, and horses.

 Follow Label Directions

 Most organic fertilizers contain phosphorus, which has the potential to contaminate groundwater.
 Apply fertilizer as directed, and always sweep fertilizer off solid surfaces and avoid letting it get into bodies of water.